 Week 08: Research in Japan vs. Research in the U.S.

 The Kageyama Lab has weekly cleaning, where usually I choose to help by sweeping and mopping the floor.
 Recently, after the undergraduate students and other international students have left to study for tests or to go back to their respective countries, cleaning has taken a lot longer than it used to.

 I was sweeping the floor absentmindedly, listening to the hum of the furnaces and the chatter of the other lab members.
 Suddenly, I hear a yell from the other side of the lab; I walk over quickly, thinking there has been a bad spill or the garbage smelled particularly bad, but it was just some of the students holding some stick and pretending to spear something on the ground.
 Apparently, these things were fishing rods, but no one knows how or why they are in the lab.
-To dispose of them, we pulled out saws to cut off the sharp end, but not before we had a little fun.
-A bunch of the lab members spent time pretending to fish and joust with one another.
+Taking a break from cleaning, a bunch of the students spent time pretending to fish and joust with one another.
 One of the usually shy and serious students even used the sharp ends to pose like a monster in Dragon Quest.
 This strange find had us laughing and goofing off for around for 20 minutes!
 Such a random event in a routine cleaning event turned out to be one of the most memorable times I’ve had in lab this summer.

 On my first day of research, Kageyama-sensei described his lab as a family.
 At first, I was pretty doubtful of this statement.
 I had the impression that the culture of Japanese research would be professional, with the students always relentlessly working and the lab being always relatively quiet.
 However, this expectation was soon broken, especially since my first day at lab was a department softball game.